 The calibration factor changes with the location of the sampling probe on the outside of the test vehicle and the type of soil being sampled.
 Two separate sets of calibration factors have been reported, as developed by Desert Research Institute (DRI) and the Center for Environmental Research and Technology at the University of California-Riverside (CE-CERT).
 The DRI sampling probe is in the front wheel well of the test vehicle and the CE-CERT probe is on a trailer towed behind the test vehicle.
-The mobile monitors designed and tested by DRI and CE-CERT are currently undergoing peer review for approval as a replacement for the AP-42 silt loading sampling method.
-Midwest Research Institute (MRI) has used a third probe location in its mobile monitoring system developed for unpaved industrial haul roads, with the probe located midway along the passenger side of the vehicle at a point about 8 inches above the road surface.
+The mobile monitors designed and tested by DRI and CE-CERT are currently undergoing peer review for approval as a replacement for the AP-42 silt loading sampling method.5 Midwest Research Institute (MRI) has used a third probe location in its mobile monitoring system developed for unpaved industrial haul roads, with the probe located midway along the passenger side of the vehicle at a point about 8 inches above the road surface.

 The calibration factors developed for mobile monitors depend on the test vehicle speed.
 However, the DRI and CE-CERT investigators opted to derive an ensemble calibration factor representing a normal speed range for paved roads (25 to 45 mph), excluding periods of traffic congestion.
 The factors for the two mobile monitoring technologies also apply to the average weight of the test vehicles (2.8 tons), which is closely representative of the nationwide fleet average weight for traffic on paved roads (2.3 tons).
-Ensemble calibration factors for converting mobile monitoring data to average emission factors across roadway categories add significantly to the convenience of emission inventory calculations.
-However, averaging of a calibration factor across the range of test vehicle speeds may add uncertainty to the calibration factors and to the calculated emission factors
+The use of ensemble calibration factors for converting mobile monitoring data to spatially averaged emissions adds significantly to the convenience of emission inventory calculations but also adds to the uncertainties in the calculated emissions.